material-motion-archive/direct-manipulation-swift/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionDirectManipulationFamily` to your `Podfile`:
+Add `MaterialMotionDirectManipulation` to your `Podfile`:

-    pod 'MaterialMotionDirectManipulationFamily'
+    pod 'MaterialMotionDirectManipulation'

 Then run the following command: